International Applicant Resources

 If you have 2+ years of work experience and are seeking a part-time experience that can be completed primarily online, our MS in Engineering Management may be right for you.
 Leveraging a digital-first curriculum, MSEM students complete their core courses & electives online, however, they also have the opportunity to travel to Tufts University for optional, immersive experiences as each visit may last several days at a time.

 If you have 0-3 years of work experience and would like to pursue a full-time, immersive experience on the Tufts campus, the MS in Innovation & Management (MSIM) is a better choice.
 In the MSIM program, you will get the same traditional MSEM education, but with the added benefit of developing deeper insights & experience into early-stage innovation, including customer discovery and product ideation.
 This broader skillset not only prepares you for a career in consulting and product management but also positions you for a wider range of job opportunities and career paths in the future.

-If you will be applying for a student visa, you are strongly encouraged to apply by Round 2 (March 15) in order to allow adequate time for visa processing.
+If you will be applying for a student visa for our MSIM program, you are strongly encouraged to apply by Round 2 (March 15) in order to allow adequate time for visa processing.

 A great opportunity to finance your degree while gaining work experience is working a part-time, on-campus job.
 You are able to work up to 20 hours per week without requiring an OPT or CPT.

 Optional Practical Training (OPT)

 Since the MSIM degree program is a STEM (science, technology, engineering, and mathematics) degree, students may apply for a 24-month extension of their post-completion optional practical training (OPT).
 The initial OPT is usually issued for 12 months, but STEM degree graduates may extend theirs to be a total of 36 months.
 This extension gives our international students an opportunity to work in the US for three years upon graduation.